GlideAngle/flare-timing/flare-timing/prod-apps/docs/task-length.rst

 ------------------------

 To find the best route ``flare-timing`` constructs a graph and finds the shortest path connecting the nodes.
-It puts nodes on turnpoint cylinder arc boundaries and uses the haversine distance as the cost of connecting nodes in the network.
-It would be expensive to construct and evaluate a large network with the accuracy required so in an iterative process, as the arc of the circle is shortened, getting closer to the optimal crossing point, the density of nodes is increased.
-All happening on the FAI sphere, this is the edge to edge optimal route.
+It puts nodes on turnpoint cylinder arc boundaries and uses the competition specific math for working out distances on the Earth as the cost of connecting nodes in the network.
+It would be expensive to construct and evaluate a large network with the accuracy required so in an iterative process.
+At each iteration the arc of the circle is shortened and the density of nodes is increased.
+This optimal path found on the Earth model for the competition is the edge to edge optimal route.
 Routes are shown with waypoints, segment distances [#]_ and total distance.

 ::